 Surely it makes it easier for everyone if the theme or purpose of the scene is contextualised by the music?
 Wouldn’t that make for a better result?
 David thinks so:

 “I think it’s a mistake, sound is so important.
 Music is such a vital part of it.
-But for a piece like this there was no point in doing any research beforehand, because you don’t really know what you’re going to need until get into the edit.
+But for a piece like this, there was no point in doing any research beforehand because you don’t really know what you’re going to need until getting into the edit.
 And the time-scale, we went from being greenlit to starting in about 5-6 weeks which is absurdly quick, but it’s down to availability.